4testApp/TwitterClone/README.md

 # TwitterClone
-Twitter-like app that allows user to register, log in, post his own messages, read and subscribe on other users and other Twitter features.
+Twitter-like app that allows user to register, login/logout, post his own messages, read and subscribe to other users and other Twitter features.

 How to use this app: